jarviscanada/jarvis_data_eng_KantyGakima/linux_sql/README.md

 - **Add a primary key to `host_usage` table** :
   Currently, the `host_usage` table does not have a primary key, which means that there is no uniqueness constraint.
-  An improvement would be to add a primary key or composite primary key to improve data integrity and make queries on records more efficiently later on.
+  An improvement would be to add a primary key or composite primary key to improve data integrity and make queries on records more efficient later on.